JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 Currently, I am pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology (2024-2026).
 I completed my bachelor's degree in Civil Engineering at Tongji University (2019-2024), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
-Outside of academics, I am also a freestyle dancer.
+Outside of academics, I am a freestyle dancer.

 I am actively seeking opportunities to contribute to exciting and challenging research projects related to transportation as a PhD student.